Autotomy: Autotomy in the fossil record

 Fossils of reptiles possessing the ability to autotomize that are not within the lizard family have been found that date back to the Late Carboniferous and Early Permian, belonging to the groups Recumbirostra and Captorhinidae.
 Two squamate species from the Jurassic period, Eichstaettisaurus schroederi and Ardeosaurus digitatellus, were identified as having intervertebral autotomy planes, and these species were placed in the squamate taxonomy as being an ancestor of current existing geckos.

 Mammals

 At least two species of African spiny mice, Acomys kempi and Acomys percivali, are capable of autotomic release of skin, e.g. upon being captured by a predator.
 They are the first mammals known to do so.
 They can completely regenerate the autotomically released or otherwise damaged skin tissue — regrowing hair follicles, skin, sweat glands, fur and cartilage with little or no scarring.
 These and other species of rodent are also known to exhibit a so-called "false caudal autotomy," whereby the skin on the tail slides off with minimal force, leaving only the bare vertebral structure.
 Examples of species possessing this ability are cotton rats (Sigmodon hispidus), eastern chipmunks (Tamias striatus), and degu (Octodon degus).

+Fish

+The giant oarfish shows evidence of self-amputation of the body posterior to the vent.
+This amputation can either be just involving the caudal fin and a small number of vertebrae, or it may be the entire posterior part of the body.
+As the organs are concentrated in the front portion of the body, these amputations do not damage any vital organs.
+These amputations are noted to occur several times throughout the lifetime of the fish (serial autotomy), and all fish over 1.5 m (4.9 ft) long have bodies shortened by this.
+It is unclear why these amputations occur, as oarfish have no documented natural predators, so it is unlikely to be a predation response.
+Despite a common misconception that oarfish are preyed on by sharks, no shark attacks on oarfish have been documented.
+There is one recorded instance of a pod of pilot whales attacking an oarfish, but they did not eat it.